twofold-rsc/twofold/sites/website/app/pages/(main)/docs/guides/error-handling.md

 }
 ```

 Even if you are not using any client features this module must be marked with `"use client"`.
-This is because under the hood these components are controlled by React Error Boundaries, which only work as client components.
+This is because under the hood these components are controlled by React's Error Boundaries, which only work as client components.